 Avoid Shaving and Cutting

 Never shave or cut mats off your dog, as this can be very dangerous and may lead to you inadvertently cutting the skin.
+If you think either shaving or cutting is necessary, it is time to get a professional groomer involved so they can safely remove stubborn or large mats.

 Be Selective With Home Remedies